Three years full-time.

 In the first year, you are introduced to both practical and critical approaches to your work and you start to develop your own professional portfolio.

-In the second year, you further develop critical and analytical skills and conceptual and visual creativity, resulting in the making and production of short films.
+In the second year, you further develop critical and analytical skills and conceptual and audio-visual creativity, resulting in the making and production of short films.

 In your final year, there is a stronger focus on negotiated elements of work including a critical dissertation or research project and an independent short film project where students choose a genre.
-You also undertake professional practice module.
+You also undertake our Professional Practice module.

 Below is an overview of each module – more information can be found here.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

 This module introduces creative digital filmmaking practice and is designed to encourage a flexible, informed, imaginative and reflective approach to practical work.
-Above all, this module aims at introducing students to basic camera, sound and post-production so that good working practices are established in order to aid the student’s progression over the three-year course.
+Above all, this module introduces students to the basics of camera, lighting, sound and post-production, so that good working practices are established in order to aid the student’s progression over the three-year course.

 This module reinforces and develops key filmmaking skills learnt in Digital Film Production: Introduction Part One, with a greater emphasis on the creation and realisation of a single project.
 Throughout the module students will be encouraged to adopt an ‘ideas-led’ approach to filmmaking, drawing and building upon their work in the Developing Screen Ideas module.